WithoutHaste/EarlyDocs/README.md

 Instead of making a single .md file, it will generate a TableOfContents file linked to one file per Type, and all the files will be saved in a "documentation" folder.

+Also pulls additional information from the dll itself to provide more than the XML documentation provides.

 The goal is to make this into a tool that will run when a project is built, and can be installed as a NuGet package.

 This library is under active development.
 Report bugs and request features on Github, or to wohaste@gmail.com.